Grislow/KnowledgeBase/resources/glossary.md

 ## RFC
 Request for Comments is a publication from the technology community regarding how the internet works or could work.

-## Remote Procedure Call(RPC)
+## Routing
-A [Session Layer](#osi-model) protocol that uses the [client-server model](#client-server-architecture).
-RPC allows a computer to a request a service from a remote entity without having to understand the networks details.
+Mapping a specific http request to a specific response.

 ## Runtime
 See [Execution Phase](#execution-phase).